wevisdemo/conlab/README.md

 - File name should be all lower case with dash .tsx ex: `some-component.tsx`
 - React components are located in 2 directory
   - `/pages` contain each web page ex. `pages/about.tsx` will create a page at url `/about` [more about routing](https://nextjs.org/docs/routing/introduction)
-  - `/components` contain reuseable components that can be imported and used
+  - `/components` contain reusable components that can be imported and used
-    - If the component is tied to specific page, recomment to create coresponded folder ex. `components/about/only-for-about.tsx`
+    - If the component is tied to specific page, recommend to create corresponded folder ex. `components/about/only-for-about.tsx`

 ### Styling

-Prefered tailwind utility classes over other styling methods
+Preferred tailwind utility classes over other styling methods

 ### Color